bigenius-x/datavault-mart-databricks/README.md

-# biGENIUS DataVault Databricks Example
+# biGENIUS DataVault and Mart Databricks Example

-This is an example project for datavault Databricks for the biGENIUS-X application.
+This is an example project for datavault and mart Databricks for the biGENIUS-X application.
 This repository should give a quick introduction to datavault modeling in Databricks.

 ## How to add: